erwbgy/puppet-ccfe/README.md

 * For members of the *logscape* group (and the owner *root*) the *services* menu has three items and selecting each of these runs a command.
 Non-members will not be able to access this menu.

+* Selecting the restart menu item pops up a confirmation dialog before the command is executed.

 If the contents of the menu is known beforehand then it can be constructed completely using the ccfe::menus configuration in hiera or calling the